AyanmaneshMotlaghmofrad/Modelling_and_Control_of_Cyberphysical_Systems/README.md

 - Control folder contains the files regarding the cooporative controller and distributed/local observers
 - Modelling contains files regarding the modelling and secure state estimator implementation
 - Use the last version of the code
+- To better understand the projects, look at the report

 ## Author
 Amirhossein Ayanmanesh Motlaghmofrad